CRICMIND.AI

 A: Yes — when visiting teams successfully exploit Hyderabad conditions, they follow the same bowl-first logic.
 MI's most successful Hyderabad visits involved bowling first 8 of 12 times, with a 67% win rate when doing so.
 The chasing advantage at Hyderabad is structural, not franchise-specific.

-A: Bhuvneshwar's swing bowling matches Hyderabad's early seam window precisely.
+A: Harshal Patel's swing bowling matches Hyderabad's early seam window precisely.
 His inswing in the powerplay — targeting the right-hander's stumps — exploits the Deccan soil's first-6-overs seam assistance.
 Additionally, his decade of experience at the ground gives him a precise read of how the ball behaves on each day of preparation.

 Q: Does Hyderabad's 536m altitude significantly affect ball flight?